-DE Business Facts
+Delaware Business Facts

 Delaware is the second-smallest state, with a total land area of only 1,948 square miles.
-It is also the least-populated state in the US, and has the fewest counties.
+It is also the least-populated state in the US and has the fewest counties.

 Nicknamed “The Diamond State,” Delaware is best-known for its extremely business-friendly corporate laws.